A common formula for certain generalized Hankel transforms

 The left product is readily seen to be $2^{n-1}$.
 As for the right product, it can be rewritten as

-for $k \geq 1$.
+for all $k \geq 1$.
 This can be deduced directly from the identities

-Thus, we are able to obtain the formula
+Thus we are able to obtain the formula

-Taking into account that $\binom{2m}{m} = 2\binom{2m-1}{m}$, we recover the formula for the Hankel transform of odd central binomial coefficients from \cite[Eq.
-1.5]{Tamm} (see also \cite[Eq.
-13]{Garcia_Seth}).

-It is worth mentioning that, given the identity $\binom{2n}{n} = (-1)^n\: 2^{2n}\: \binom{-1/2}{n}$, the Hankel transform could also be computed using \cite[Eq.
+Taking into account that $\binom{2m}{m} = 2\binom{2m-1}{m}$, we can recover the formula for the Hankel transform of odd central binomial coefficients from Tamm \cite[Eq.
+1.5]{Tamm}.
+It is worth mentioning that, given the identity $\binom{2n}{n} = (-1)^n\: 2^{2n}\: \binom{-1/2}{n}$, the Hankel transform could also be computed directly using \cite[Thm.
+26, Eq.
 3.12]{Kratt1}.
-For interesting connections of this Hankel transform with combinatorics and algebra, see \cite{Aigner} and \cite{Garcia_Seth} respectively.
+For interesting connections of this Hankel transform with combinatorics and algebra, see Aigner \cite{Aigner} and Garcia Armas and Sethuraman \cite{Garcia_Seth}. \end{Example}